 In line with current guidelines regarding Covid-19 the Recovery College remains physically closed to students and visitors.

-We have been delivering courses online via Skype and Microsoft Teams, with a total of 25 courses delivered over the Spring Term which ended in March.
-We are pleased to launch our Summer 2021 programme, containing a range of online courses designed to support your health and wellbeing from the comfort of your own home.
+We have been delivering courses online via Skype and Microsoft Teams, with a total of 25 courses delivered over the Summer Term which ends in August.
+We are pleased to launch our Autumn Term 2021 programme, containing a range of online courses designed to support your health and wellbeing from the comfort of your own home.

 The College will be closed from Monday 18th October to Friday 22nd October for half term break and there may be a slight delay in responding to any enquiries during this time.
-The Summer Term starts on 12th April 2021.
+The Autumn Term starts on 6 September 2021.

 Please call us on 0116 295 1196 if you wish to speak to a member of the recovery college team to request a copy of the current prospectus and/or to enrol.